 The Bodhisatta felt the queen deserved some respect because she was a good woman, and he decided to get it for her.
 His plan started by asking her why she did not give gifts to the men of the royal court.
 “What can I give you,” she replied,” when my husband gives me nothing?
 Even when we traveled back here, he said he would not give me anything if there were a mountain made of gold.”
 The Bodhisatta told her that he was going to confront the king about this misconduct, and she needed to give the same direct, honest answer in his presence.

 Later that day, the Bodhisatta again asked the queen why she was cruel and did not give anything to the men of the court, and she gave the same answer about not receiving anything from her husband, not even the hypothetical gold.
 But she also pointed out that the king was otherwise a good man.
 The Bodhisatta sang the queen’s praises and told the king he should honor her.
 The king agreed and from then on gave his queen everything she deserved, and he also thanked the Bodhisatta for reminding him of her virtue.

 In the Lifetime of the Buddha

 The king and queen were earlier births of a husband and wife who had traveled from the city to the country to collect a debt.
 As they returned home, they passed a mountain and the wife asked him, “Suppose that mountain turned into gold, would you give me some?”
 “Not even an iota!” he replied.
-This made her very upset.
+This upset her a lot.